Sewage is wastewater that comes from toilets, bathrooms, kitchens and laundries.

 Most sewage goes through Victoria’s sewerage systems for treatment.

 Sometimes it’s not practical, or possible, to connect to the existing sewerage system.
-In that case you can manage sewage using an on-site wastewater management system (OWMS) such as a septic tank system, composting toilet or sand filter.
+In that case you can manage sewage using an on-site wastewater management system (OWMS) such as a septic tank, composting toilet or secondary treatment system.

-How to manage your sewerage system the right way
+How to manage your on-site system the right way

 Poorly installed or maintained systems can be a risk to human health and the environment.
 This is especially true of older systems.
 Risks can include: